George Groves added the IBO super-middleweight title to his WBA version with a dogged performance against a game Chris Eubank Jr.

 ‘The Saint’ moved on to a World Boxing Super Series final date against either Callum Smith or Juergen Braehmer in the summer with a 117-112, 116-112, 115-113 verdict on the cards.

-Eubank had much to prove against a bonafide and big 168 pounder but did it well enough to show there’s more to come from the son of a legend.
+Eubank had much to prove against a bonafide 168 pounder but did it well enough to show there’s more to come from the son of a legend.

-Ryan Walsh and Isaac Lowe fought out a three-way-split draw at Manchester Arena in a contest which fully deserves a second helping.
+Ryan Walsh and Isaac Lowe fought out a three-way-split draw at Manchester Arena in a contest that fully deserves a second helping.

 In the ITV Box Office opener, Zach Parker wasted no time taking out Adasat Rodriguez after softening his opponent up for the first round.